Approx. Time Difference

 - Refer frequently to the UCEAP program calendar as the program dates can change due to unforeseen circumstances and you will be responsible for making any related modifications to your travel itinerary and all associated costs.

 - The UCEAP program calendar’s dates are your official dates.
+Do not plan to leave Brazil prior to the official end date of the program.

 - Update your contact information in MyEAP to ensure that you are informed of any program changes (pre-departure updates will always be sent via e-mail).